avatar-kaleb/kalebmckelvey-site/blog/everyone-has-a-story-what-s-yours-have-conversations-deeper-than-small-talk.md

 With that comes plenty of learning experiences, and as I emphasized previously: mistakes.

 In other words, many opportunities to grow and learn from.
 I won't be diving into these in this post.
-I want to alternatively emphasize how important talking to people you meet deeper than the "small talk" depth were used to and reflect on the decisions you've made to get you into what we call the present.
+I want to alternatively emphasize how important talking to people you meet deeper than the "small talk" depth we're used to and reflect on the decisions you've made to get you into what we call the present.

 ## What is the present?

 As the Buddha said, "The secret of health for both mind and body is not to mourn for the past, not to worry about the future, or not to anticipate troubles, but to live in the present moment wisely and earnestly."

-Pretty tough thing to do as life doesn't always give us a daily worry free pass.
-If we can relate this back to Will Smith's philosophy on building a perfect brick wall, then I believe we can hit the point home.
+Pretty tough thing to do as life doesn't always give us a daily worry-free pass.
+If we can relate this to Will Smith's philosophy on building a perfect brick wall, then I believe we can hit the point home.
 In one of [YouTube's inspirational Will Smith videos](https://www.youtube.com/watch?v=eSwevO5VnoE), he talks steps to build a perfect wall by laying a perfect brick.
 The perfect bricks become the perfect wall overtime, simple right?

 We know life isn't simple - neither is being perfect.
-Relating this back to our Buddha quote, we can see that if we were to live every present moment perfectly, then we can build the perfect future wall.
+Relating this to our Buddha quote, we can see that if we were to live every present moment perfectly, then we can build the perfect future wall.

 A worthy, challenging goal to strive for.
 Abstract as this is, it does make one wonder, how did we get to the present moment we currently are in?